Introduction

 3. Transparent fees

-Xflow uses a flat fee of either $8 or 1% of your amount, depending on the amount.
-There are no added fees.
-This contrasts with Stripe’s transaction fees, which include 2.9% + $0.30 for a transfer, significantly affecting the final amount received.
+Xflow offers flexible, tiered fee plans based on your invoice volume ranging from low flat fees (like $12) to percentages as low as 0.4%.
+There are no hidden fees.
+This contrasts with Stripe's transaction fees, which include 2.9% + $0.30 for a transfer plus international markups, significantly affecting the final amount received.

 4. Compliance